-Some may have the impression that this is too simple to be the solution, but we assure you it is not the case.
-This interpretation was not possible before our main result relating statistical mechanics (and phase-invariant instruments) to the wave-function.
-Indeed, since we cannot have knowledge of the existence of a wave-function (the prior) before a click is registered (the update), then tackling the measurement collapse problem as a bayesian update of the wave-function as the prior cannot be appropriate.
+Some may have the impression that this may be too simple to be the solution, but we assure you it is not the case.
+This interpretation was not possible before our main result relating statistical mechanics (and phase-invariant instruments) to the wave-function as its origin was otherwise too obscure.

+Finally, since we cannot have knowledge of the existence of a wave-function (the prior) before a click is registered (the update), then the update always predates the prior, and consequently the bayesian formulation cannot be appropriate.
 So, if clicks are not caused by measuring a wave-function, then what causes them, and why do they occur?
 Let us now investigate the model of reality further.